Authors: Rick Cabral, Liz Spranzani, & Doug Yoder

-Now, the CMS features that you'll commonly find subpar or lacking in WordPress include live previews, staging environment capabilities, granular workflow, and security options, content approvals, relational content, content architecture, ability to share content or reuse it on multiple pages/sites, page templates that will ensure visual consistency, SSO authentication, enterprise search, mobile-friendly editing experience, flexible platform navigation, findability of content, page orchestration and granular layout capabilities, collaboration and commenting, multisite support, multilingual and localization robustness, AI/ML for content tagging and content recommendations, ease of use, and editing capabilities.
+WordPress is considered a CMS but due to its origins, it does vary from the standard features you'd get with a licensed CMS.
+Some of the CMS features that you'll commonly find subpar or lacking in WordPress include staging environment capabilities, granular workflow and security options, relational content, the ability to share content or reuse it on multiple pages/sites, SSO authentication, enterprise search, flexible platform navigation, findability of content, page orchestration and granular layout capabilities, collaboration and commenting, multisite support, multilingual and localization robustness, or AI/ML for content tagging and content recommendations.

-The typical CMS features you'd want for your WordPress website are only available via additional third-party plugins.
-Sure, there are hundreds to choose from to customize your website for your desired outcome if you don't code, but there are a few downsides to this:
+Many of these features you'd want for your WordPress website are available via additional third-party plugins.
+There are hundreds to choose from to customize your website for your desired outcome if you don't code.
+But there are a few downsides to this:

 - Potential Costs: Since many of the features actually come via third-party plugins, there could be extra costs associated with them leading to multiple separate service agreements.